 Billy Wilder wanted Hedy Lamarr to appear in a cameo in the scene where Norma and Joe visit Cecil B. DeMille at Paramount.
 As deMille was directing Lamarr at the time in Samson and Delilah (1949), this would have been no problem.
 However, deMille insisted that Lamarr be paid $25,000 for the privilege so the idea was quickly dropped.

 There are several references to Gloria Swanson's actual career in the film.
-Norma's butler, Max, who used to be one of her directors is played by Erich von Stroheim, who directed Swanson in the movie Queen Kelly, clips from which are used in the scene where Norma and Joe watch one of her old films.
-Norma goes to visit Cecile B DeMille, several of whose films she had starred in.
+Norma's butler, Max, who used to be one of her directors is played by Erich von Stroheim, who directed Swanson in the movie Queen Kelly (1932), clips from which are used in the scene where Norma and Joe watch one of her old films.
+Norma goes to visit Cecil B. DeMille, several of whose films she had starred in.

 The character of Joe Gillis was very much in tune with William Holden's standing at the time.
-When he appeared in the innovative Hollywood director Rouben Mamoulian's 1939 film Golden Boy (1939), he was hailed as exactly that, but had seen his stock fall, largely through his problems with alcohol and a string of unmemorable films in the 1940's.
-On the basis of this film and largely out of his continuing association with director Billy Wilder, Holden would reach the zenith of his career from 1950 to '57.
+When he appeared in the innovative Hollywood director Rouben Mamoulian's Golden Boy (1939), he was hailed as exactly that, but had seen his stock fall, largely through his problems with alcohol and a string of unmemorable films in the 1940s.
+On the basis of this film and largely due to his continuing association with director Billy Wilder, Holden would reach the zenith of his career from 1950-'57.

 At Cecil B. DeMille's first appearance, his on-set cry of "Wilcoxon!" is directed toward his associate producer, Henry Wilcoxon, who had starred in his epics Cleopatra (1934), The Crusades (1935) and Unconquered (1947), later moving to a position behind the camera as DeMille's associate, which he held until the older man's death in 1959.

-Location scenes at Norma Desmond's mansion were shot not on Sunset Boulevard, but rather on Wilshire Boulevard.
-The mansion belonged to the second Mrs. J. Paul Getty, who rented it on condition that if she did not like the swimming pool the studio would have to add for the film, they would cover it over and restore the original landscaping.
-Mrs. Getty's home had to be completely re-decorated to give it the over-sized grandeur needed for the film.
+Location scenes at Norma Desmond's mansion were shot not on Sunset Boulevard but on Wilshire Boulevard.
+The mansion belonged to the second Mrs. Jean Paul Getty, who rented it on condition that if she did not like the swimming pool the studio would have to add for the film, it would cover it over and restore the original landscaping.
+Mrs. Getty's home had to be completely re-decorated to give it the oversized grandeur needed for the film.

 When Norma is telling Joe about how rich she is, she mentions a beach house and downtown real estate.
 Marion Davies owned a famous ocean-front mansion in Santa Monica.
 Norma Talmadge and Constance Talmadge were famous for owning downtown real estate in Los Angeles and San Diego.

-Norma Desmond returns to the Paramount Studio and is overcome with nostalgia.
-Ironically, the last films that Gloria Swanson made for Paramount were not made at this famous facility.
-Her last few Paramount films, after returning from France, were Stage Struck (1925), The Untamed Lady (1926) and Fine Manners (1926), all shot in Astoria, New York.
+Norma Desmond returns to the Paramount lot and is overcome with nostalgia.
+Ironically, the last films that Gloria Swanson made for Paramount were not at this famous facility.
+After returning from France, she shot her last Paramount films--Stage Struck (1925), The Untamed Lady (1926) and Fine Manners (1926)--at the studio's lot in Astoria, Queens, NY.

-Jay Livingston, Ray Evans: The Paramount songwriting duo are seen at the piano at Artie Green's New Years party.
-They are singing a parody of their song, "Buttons and Bows," from the movie The Paleface (1948), for which they won an Oscar in 1949, the year Sunset Boulevard (1950) was made.
+Jay Livingston, Ray Evans: The Paramount songwriting duo is seen at the piano at Artie Green's New Year's Eve party.
+They are singing a parody of their song "Buttons and Bows," from The Paleface (1948), for which they won an Oscar in 1949, the year this film was made.

 The trivia items below may give away important plot points.

 The film originally opened and closed the story at the Los Angeles County Morgue.
-In a scene described by director Billy Wilder as one of the best he'd ever shot, the body of Joe Gillis is rolled into the Morgue to join three dozen other corpses, some of whom - in voice-over - tell Gillis how they died.
+In a scene described by director Billy Wilder as one of the best he'd ever shot, the body of Joe Gillis is rolled into the morgue to join three dozen other corpses, some of whom--in voice-over--tell Gillis how they died.
 Part of the dialogue goes: Fat Man: "Where did you drown?
 The ocean?'
 Gillis: "No, swimming pool."
 Fat Man: "A husky fellow like you?"
-Gillis: "Well I had a few extra holes in me, two in the chest and one in the stomach."
+Gillis: "Well, I had a few extra holes in me, two in the chest and one in the stomach."
 Fat Man: "You were murdered?"
 Gillis: "Yes I was murdered."
-The movie was previewed with this opening, in Illinois, Long Island, New York, and Poughkeepsie, New York.
+The movie was previewed with this opening, in Illinois, Long Island (NY) and Poughkeepsie (NY).
 Because all three audiences inappropriately found the morgue scene hilarious, the film's release was delayed six months so that a new beginning could be shot.

 Billy Wilder was frustrated with people assuming that the ending was meant to be ambiguous and asking him what happens to Norma after the final dissolve.
-"I have no idea!
+He would slay, "I have no idea!
 All I know is that she's meshuggah, that's all.
 That's the end."

 In the penultimate scene, as Max tells Norma that "the cameras have arrived," the high strings in composer Franz Waxman's Oscar-winning score quote a chord from Richard Strauss's "The Dance of the Seven Veils" from his opera "Salome".
 This is a reference to the now-mad Norma's final possession by the character of Salome, with whom she'd been so obsessed.
 The same musical quote from "Salome" is used again as she descends the stairs, where Waxman segues into his own original musical statement of "The Dance of the Seven Veils".